 Cardiopulmonary arrest has occurred after rapid injection of diazepam, possibly because of CNS-depressant effects or because of the toxic effects of the diluent propylene glycol.

 Pharmacokinetics.
 Most of these agents are highly protein-bound (80–100%).
 Time to peak blood level, elimination half-lives, the presence or absence of active metabolites, and other pharmacokinetic values are given in Table II–61.

 Toxic dose.
 In general, the toxic-therapeutic ratio for benzodiazepines is very high.
 For example, oral overdoses of diazepam have been reported in excess of 15–20 times the therapeutic dose without serious depression of consciousness.
 However, respiratory arrest has been reported after ingestion of 5 mg of triazolam and after rapid IV injection of diazepam, midazolam, and many other benzodiazepines.
 Also, ingestion of another drug with CNS-depressant properties (eg, ethanol, barbiturates, opioids) probably will produce additive effects.

 Clinical presentation.
 Onset of CNS depression may be observed within 30–120 minutes of ingestion, depending on the compound.
 Lethargy, slurred speech, ataxia, coma, and respiratory arrest may occur.
 Generally, patients with benzodiazepine-induced coma have hyporeflexia and midposition or small pupils.
 Hypothermia may occur.
 Serious complications are more likely when newer short-acting agents are involved or when other depressant drugs have been ingested.

-Diagnosis usually is based on the history of ingestion ...
+Diagnosis usually is based on the history of ingestion or recent ...